-6. Make-up policy
+6. Make-Up Policy

 - Exams and assignments can only be made up in the event of serious illness, death in the family, a religious conflict, or pre-approved university activity (e.g., athletic event). - For a religious conflict or university activity, the request must be made in advance; otherwise, make-up/rescheduling will not be allowed. - In the case of an illness, students will need to present documentation from a medical professional stating that the student's illness prevented them from taking the exam on the scheduled date.
-Documents that are not dated and do not indicate the severity of the illness will not be accepted. - As noted in Course Requirements ("2.
+Documents that are not dated and do not indicate the severity of the illness will not be accepted. - As noted in the Course Requirements section ("2.
 Online Quizzes"), no make-up will be allowed for any missed online quizzes.

-7. Grading policy: IMPORTANT!
+7. Grading Policy: IMPORTANT!